-How To Save Money On Your Daily Coffee/Tea In Singapore 2018
+How To Save Money at Starbucks In Singapore 2018

-Saving money is not something that one should be embarrassed or shy about, it speaks volume of your character in terms of maturity and how financially savvy are you.
-For instance, when it comes to something as simple as having your daily coffee/tea, some people would rather choose to splurge on starbucks or coffeebean.
+Saving money is not something that one should be embarrassed or shy about, it speaks volumes of your character in terms of maturity and how financially savvy are you.
+For instance, when it comes to something as simple as having your daily coffee/tea, some people would rather choose to splurge on Starbucks or coffee beans.

 Here are some tips to go about saving money when it comes to your daily coffee/tea in Singapore.

 - Buy from a nearby coffee shop/Kopitiam instead